system76/docs/content/use-vpn-software.md

 section: software
 ---

-## Install ProtonVPN Graphcial Client
+## Install ProtonVPN Graphical Client

 ### Download the .deb package from their website